k2view-academy/K2View-Academy/articles/TDM/tdm_gui/19_task_synthetic_data_generation.md

 - Rule-based generation
 - AI-based generation

-The TDM enables for each one of these methods either to generate new entities or load pre-generated entities.
+TDM enables, for each one of these methods, to either generate new entities or load pre-generated entities.

 ## Generating Rule-based Entities